sustainers/sustainers.github.io/code-of-conduct.md

 ### Short Version

-The $ustain  is dedicated to a safe, inclusive, welcoming, and harassment-free  experience for everyone.
+The Sustain  is dedicated to a safe, inclusive, welcoming, and harassment-free  experience for everyone.

-All attendees, speakers, sponsors and volunteers at $ustain  are required to abide by the code of conduct.
+All attendees, speakers, sponsors and volunteers at Sustain  are required to abide by the code of conduct.

 ### Need Help?